-Throughout this Management's Discussion and Analysis of Results of Operations and Financial Condition, we discuss segment operating income and comparative store sales.
+Throughout this Management's Discussion and Analysis of Financial Condition and Results of Operations, we discuss segment operating income and comparative store sales.
 Segment operating income refers to income before net interest expense, income taxes and minority interest.
 Segment operating income does not include unallocated corporate overhead.
 Comparative store sales is a measure which indicates the performance of our existing stores by measuring the growth in sales for such stores for a particular period over the corresponding period in the prior year.
 We consider comparative store sales to be sales at stores that were open as of February 1st of the prior fiscal year and have not been expanded or relocated since that date.
 Stores that were expanded or relocated during that period are not included in the calculation.
 Comparative store sales is also referred to as "same-store" sales by others within the retail industry.
 The method of calculating comparative store sales varies across the retail industry.
 As a result, our calculation of comparative store sales is not necessarily comparable to similarly titled measures reported by other companies.

-Key Items in the First Quarter
+Key Items in the Second Quarter

-Significant financial items related to the first quarter of fiscal 2006 include:
+Significant financial items related to the second quarter of fiscal 2006 include:

-- Net sales for the first quarter of fiscal 2006 increased 9.5% to \$70.9 billion from \$64.8 billion in the first quarter of fiscal 2005. - Net income increased 13.6% to \$2.5 billion, or \$0.58 per share, in the first quarter of fiscal 2006.
-Net income for the first quarter of fiscal 2006 includes the favorable impact of two items amounting to \$145 million after tax, or \$0.03 per share: \$77 million from favorable tax resolutions and positive legal developments of \$68 million after tax. - Total assets increased 13.1% to \$122.2 billion at April 30, 2005 when compared to April 30, 2004.
-During the first quarter of fiscal 2006, we made \$2.8 billion of capital expenditures. - Domestic comparative store sales increased 2.9% for the quarter ended April 30, 2005, which compares to a 6.4% increase for the quarter ended April 30, 2004.
-Comparative store sales at our Wal-Mart Stores segment increased 2.8% for the first quarter of fiscal 2006 compared with 5.9% in the first quarter of fiscal 2005.
-SAM'S CLUB's comparative store sales increased 3.5% in the first quarter of fiscal 2006 compared with 8.8% in the first quarter of fiscal 2005. - Net sales at our International segment increased 12.4% when compared with the first quarter of fiscal 2005. - When compared with the first quarter of fiscal 2005, our International and SAM'S CLUB segment operating income for the first quarter of fiscal 2006 increased 18.5% and 10.5%, respectively.
-Operating income in these segments grew faster than segment net sales.
-Our Wal-Mart Stores segment operating income grew 6.0% which was slower than the growth in segment net sales primarily because sales were below plan and because operating expenses increased as a percentage of segment net sales. - Our Board of Directors declared an annual dividend of \$0.60 per share, payable in equal quarterly installments.
-This dividend represents an increase of 15% over fiscal year 2005.
+- · Net sales for the second quarter of fiscal 2006 increased 10.2% to \$76.8 billion from \$69.7 billion in the second quarter of fiscal 2005. - · Net income increased 5.8% to \$2.8 billion, or \$0.67 per share, in the second quarter of fiscal 2006. - · Comparative store sales in the United States increased 3.5% for the quarter ended July 31, 2005, which compares with a 4.2% increase for the quarter ended July 31, 2004.
+Comparative store sales at our Wal-Mart Stores segment increased 3.6% for the second quarter of fiscal 2006 compared with 3.3% in the second quarter of fiscal 2005.
+SAM'S CLUB's comparative store sales increased 2.9% in the second quarter of fiscal 2006 compared with 8.8% in the second quarter of fiscal 2005. - When compared with the second quarter of fiscal 2005, our Wal-Mart Stores, SAM'S CLUB and International segment operating income for the second quarter of fiscal 2006 increased 8.3%, 5.4% and 0.3%, respectively.
+Segment operating income growth in our segments was slower than the growth in the segments' net sales primarily because sales were below plan and because operating expenses increased at a greater rate than segment net sales. - · Total assets increased 12.6% to \$124.8 billion at July 31, 2005 when compared with July 31, 2004.
+During the first half of fiscal 2006, we made \$6.5 billion of capital expenditures.